Carnatic Hall

-In 1947 by The University of Liverpool purchased Carnatic Hall as a home for the University of Liverpool Museum.
+In 1947, The University of Liverpool purchased Carnatic Hall as a home for the University of Liverpool Museum.
 In 1964 the mansion was demolished and replaced with student accommodation, the Carnatic Halls of Residence.
 This consisted of six residences: McNair Hall, Salisbury Hall, Rankin Hall, Morton House, Lady Mountford Hall, and Dale Hall.

 In 2018, it was announced that the Carnatic Student Village would be closing.